ben-cheng565/Satisfaction-Analysis-of-Air-Passengers/README.md

 # Satisfaction analysis of airplane passengers

--Explored data contents and cleaned data using pandas and pyspark respectively
+1.Explored data contents and cleaned data using pandas and pyspark respectively

--Visualized data patterns by using seaborn library
+2.Visualized data patterns by using seaborn library

--Conducted different algorithms comparison and selection for the dataset
+3.Conducted different algorithms comparison and selection for the dataset

--Analyzed predicting results based on the selected models
+4.Analyzed predicting results based on the selected models